Staten Island Ferry: Mid-1940s and 1950s

-Decline and recovery
+Reduction to a single ferry line

+1960s to 1990s

 By 1967, all other ferries in New York City had closed due to competition from automobile traffic, and the St. George-to-Whitehall route was the only ferry in the city.
 It remained as such until the 1980s, when other ferry routes were restarted.
 Off-peak service was reduced in 1967, but two months later that service was restored.
 However, due to the mid-1970s New York City fiscal crisis, night service ended on July 1, 1975, with alternate service being provided by the Fourth Avenue subway.
 Night service was restored in the 1980s after two boats, comprising the current Austen class, were ordered specifically for off-peak and night voyages.
 These boats entered service in 1986.

 By the late 1980s, ferries had again become a popular mode of transport in the area.
 In 1991, seventy companies expressed interest in bidding for the rights to operate new ferries across the city.
 This list of potential bidders was reduced to three companies by 1993.
 One of these ferries was to be a ferry from Staten Island to midtown Manhattan; this new ferry would travel at top speeds of 35 knot, as opposed to the existing Whitehall-to-St. George ferry's 15 knot.
 New York Fast Ferry was ultimately selected to run a ferry from St. George to East 34th Street in Midtown Manhattan; it opened in January 1997 and saw about 1,650 commuters a day.

 The Midtown ferry proved successful until the city essentially eliminated the competing Whitehall Street route's fare in July 1997, as part of the Metropolitan Transportation Authority (MTA)'s "one-city, one-fare" transfer scheme: Staten Island transit riders could pay a single $1.50 fare with a MetroCard on a Staten Island bus or train and get a free transfer to a Manhattan bus or subway by taking the St. George–Whitehall ferry at no additional cost, with return trips handled similarly.
 As a result, daily ridership on the $5-per-ticket Midtown ferry decreased to 400 passengers, and New York Fast Ferry was unable to make a profit on the route.
 New York Fast Ferry went out of business at the end of 1997, at which point NY Waterway took over the route.
 NY Waterway also failed to break even on the Midtown route, and it was eliminated on July 31, 1998.
+Despite requests from local officials to restore the ferry service, a route from Staten Island to Midtown Manhattan did not run again until August 23, 2021, when NYC Ferry's St. George route began operations.